tymyrddin/purple/source/docs/distribution-networks/observable-semantics/measurements-and-data-records/historian-patterns.md

 The historian keeps its archived history separately from a live current-value cache.
 That cache holds only the latest value of each point, not a queryable history, so it offers no independent second copy of the past to reconcile the archive against.
 Detecting an altered historical value rests on two things instead: the archive's own edit audit trail, and agreement with records the historian does not control.

 The archive logs edits to stored values: the editing user, the timestamp, the old and new value, and an optional annotation.
+Whether that logging happens at all depends on the product and its configuration: some historians record every value edit, others only administrative actions, and where value-level auditing is off or absent a modified reading leaves no on-system trace, throwing detection onto the external check.
 A legitimate correction appears as a cluster of edits carrying an annotation and matching a documented work order.
 An edited value with no corresponding audit entry, or an audit trail that has itself been truncated, is the on-system signature of tampering.
+Edit timestamps carry their own tell: a cluster of edits at the same instant to the millisecond, or edits made when the historian would not normally be written to, reads as automated tampering rather than an operator's hand-correction.
 The stronger check is external.
 A stored value that no longer agrees with the relay's COMTRADE capture or the RTU's own log has been changed, whatever the audit trail says.
 If the archive shows a smooth, constant voltage (240V with no variation for an entire day) while the relay and RTU records for the same feeder show the ordinary variation of a live network, the archived history has been overwritten with synthetic